 I have been at LLNL since 2011, first as a postdoctoral researcher and then as a staff scientist in the physics division.
-My research interests include high energy density physics, intertial confinement fusion, plasma equation of state and opacity calculations, Bayesian analysis, and uncertainty quantification.
+My research interests include high energy density physics, inertial confinement fusion, plasma equation of state and opacity calculations, Bayesian analysis, and uncertainty quantification.
 In recent years I have focused on the development and application of advanced data analysis, Bayesian model calibration, and uncertainty quantification for inertial confinement fusion experiments at the National Ignition Facility.
-I have also perfomed foundational research into deep learning, including uncertainty quantification, for scientific problems, and I am a focus area lead in a large university research alliance looking at materials properties under extreme conditions, with a focus on quantification and reduction of uncertainties in materials properties of radiation-hydrodynamics simulations.
+I have also performed foundational research into deep learning, including uncertainty quantification, for scientific problems, and I am a focus area lead in a large university research alliance looking at materials properties under extreme conditions, with a focus on quantification and reduction of uncertainties in materials properties of radiation-hydrodynamics simulations.

-"Making inertial confinement fusion models more predictive", JA Gaffney et al. Physics of Plasmas 26, 082704 (2019)
+- "Making inertial confinement fusion models more predictive", JA Gaffney et al. Physics of Plasmas 26, 082704 (2019)

-"A review of equation-of-state models for intertial confinement fusion materials", JA Gaffney et al., High Energy Density Physics 28, 7-24 (2018)
+- "A review of equation-of-state models for intertial confinement fusion materials", JA Gaffney et al., High Energy Density Physics 28, 7-24 (2018)

-"Deep learning: A guide for practitioners in the physical sciences", BK Spears et al., Physics of Plasmas 25, 080901 (2018)
+- "Deep learning: A guide for practitioners in the physical sciences", BK Spears et al., Physics of Plasmas 25, 080901 (2018)